jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 the morphisms are of greater importance than objects because they reveal the true underlying structure.

-It is natural to consider a structure preserving map similar idea to morphism but for categories.
+It is natural to consider a structure preserving map as a similar idea to morphism - but for categories.
 The functor is a mapping between categories but with additional properties so that the categorical structure is preserved.

-It is formally, a functor $F : C \rightarrow D$ consists of:
+It is formally a functor $F : C \rightarrow D$ which consists of:

 -   mapping $A \rightarrow F(A): C \rightarrow D$
 -   mapping $f \rightarrow F(f): C(A,B) \rightarrow D(FA, FB)$